VOLUNTEER

 • Assist racers as needed.

 • Tear down, clean up, and return all items to the start/finish after you have been released from the race organizer.
-Please do NOT leave the Aid Station until you’ve been told it is okay to do so.

 We will be doing the course sweep in sections, so you don’t have to ride the entire course.
 And we’ll start certain sections and specific times.
 This is a great volunteer role if you know the local trails and want to get out there on your own bike.
 Do not pass any racers, follow the last racer and encourage them to the end.
 But you don’t need to ride their wheel either – give them some room if they ask for it.
 Make sure you have a fully charged cell phone, so that you can call in with any medical issues/concerns to start/finish area.
 We’ll do a briefing before you depart to your section of the course, so you’ll have a more detailed plan for what to do in case of an emergency situation.